thejuggernaut01/Attendify/README.md

+# Description
+Attendify is an QR Code attendance system.

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.